US wants India to join crude oil price cap coalition

-The United States on Friday urged India to join a crude oil price cap coalition that is being put together across the world to deny Russia the access to resources gained by it from oil supplies to prop up their economy and further their unjust war with Ukraine.
+The US on Friday urged India to join a crude oil price cap coalition that is being put together across the world to deny Russia access to resources gained by it from oil supplies to prop up their economy and further their unjust war with Ukraine.

 Asked if he had a commitment from Sitharaman on this proposal, Adeyomo, who is on his first official visit to India post the pandemic, said that he had a “constructive” conversation with her on the price cap coalition proposal and that he was committed to having further conversations on this matter.

 He said that the goal of the price cap would be to lower the price that India pays for oil.
-“We think india, US are paying too much for energy today because of Russia’s unjustified war on Ukraine.
-What the price cap seeks to do is to make sure that India as part of this coalition can demand lowest possible price from Russia while still having a price that would continue to encourage Russia to produce”, he said.
+“We think India and the US are paying too much for energy today because of Russia’s unjustified war on Ukraine.
+What the price cap seeks to do is to make sure that India as part of this coalition can demand the lowest possible price from Russia while still having a price that would continue to encourage Russia to produce,” he said.

-Elaborating on the price cap coalition proposal, Adeyomo said that the US through this coalition wants to make sure Russia is not gaining an advantage because of the price premium they have created in the marketplace while encouraging them to produce at a price that the price for Indian consumers.
-“Ultimately, we are aligned with India that their consumers get the best price possible”, he said.
+Elaborating on the price cap coalition proposal, Adeyomo said that the US through this coalition wants to make sure Russia is not gaining an advantage because of the price premium they have created in the marketplace while encouraging them to produce at a price that is the price for Indian consumers.
+“Ultimately, we have aligned with India that their consumers get the best price possible,” he said.

 What a price cap coalition would do